boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

-There are different components to implement TN slices based upon mechanisms such as Virtual Routing and Forwarding instances (VRFs) for logical separation, Quality of Service (QoS), and Traffic Engineering (TE).
+There are different components to implement TN slices based upon mechanisms such as Virtual Routing and Forwarding instances (VRFs) for logical separation, QoS, and Traffic
+Engineering (TE).
 Whether all or a subset of these components are enabled is a deployment choice.

 ## Transport Network Reference Design {#sec-ref-design}